 The Storytelling Fellowship is a yearlong program which aims to support and amplify the work of seasoned, Indigenous storytelling creatives (of multiple mediums) within Nia Tero’s priority regions (Pasifika, Amazonia, and Boreal) as well as globally.
 The Storytelling Fellows program builds capacity for Indigenous creatives as individuals and for their communities and for the visibility of Indigenous leadership in storytelling.
 Fellows meet six times a year for collective learning and knowledge sharing and will attend premier events for Indigenous creatives such as Big Sky Documentary Film Festival, Festival of Pacific Arts and Culture “Fest PAC”, and a fall gathering.

-Applications for the 2022 cohort of the Storytelling Fellowship will open in October 2021.
+Applications for the 2022 cohort of the Storytelling Fellowship are now closed.

 Nia Tero is proud to announce the 2021 cohort for the Nia Tero Storytelling Fellowship.